 Both LoopCloud and Splice offer a free trial that gives you an opportunity to test the platform and analyze the quality of samples that are available.
 The trial offer on the LoopCloud software lasts for 30 days, which offers you an extended period to test the platform.
 Do take note, however, that LoopCloud will limit the number of free samples you can download.

-Both LoopCloud and Splice have paid plans that are very similar.
+To get access to full features, LoopCloud and Splice use a subscription basis that is very similar.
 Pricing starts from $7.99 per month on both platforms.
-Paying per annum would provide a lower monthly fee, of course.
+The annual subscription model would provide a lower monthly fee, of course.

 Splice has another incredibly useful function.
-When you save a sample or loop to your library, it is yours to keep.
+When you save a sample or loop to your sound library, it’s yours to KEEP.
 Even if you decide to cancel your subscription to Splice at any time, you still get access to your library with all of the saved samples.
-Splice also offers a range of presets that you can download – whereas LoopCloud does not offer such features.
+Splice also offers a range of presets that you can download — whereas LoopCloud does not offer such features.
 This helps you get more value when using credits to download samples or loops from the platform.